Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 --

-Note: A method cannot be overloaded by changing the return type of method.
+A method cannot be overloaded by changing the return type of method!

-This will confuse the compiler and cause compilation errors.

 ---